sweattep/ancient_quotes/README.md

 >with fasting, weeping, and lamenting tear your heart, not your garments

 >Look!
 They are one people with the same language for all of them, and this is only the beginning of what they will do.
 Nothing that they have a mind to do will be impossible for them!

+>And the Scribes shall continue and they shall say to the people: 'Who is the man whose heart is afraid and fainthearted?
+Let him return, let him go to his house, lest he will subvert the heart of his brothers as his own'.

+>Woe to them! for they have started aside from me: they are cowards; for they have sinned against me: yet I redeemed them, but they spoke falsehoods against me

+>Say to the cowardly: "Be strong; do not fear!
+Here is your God; vengeance is coming.
+God's retribution is coming; he will save you."